OladokunFimijobaMicheal/Winconsin-Breast-Cancer-Prediction/README.md

 # Winconsin-Breast-Cancer-Prediction
-Aim: To predict whether breast cancer is malignant or benign using sci-kit learn(sklearn)
+Aim: To predict whether breast cancer is malignant or benign using Kmeans in sklearn

 Dataset: Winconsin breast cancer data